 After creating ‘PyDev Project’, you will create a new Python package.

 Step 9) Createa new PyDev module.
-Right click on package > New >Other>PyDev module.
+Right click on package > New > PyDev module.

-- In this example, we did automation for "Facebook login page" using the Firefox driver.
+In this Selenium WebDriver with Python example, we did automation for “Facebook login page” using the Firefox driver.

 Snapshot of the Code